G7DAO/account-abstraction-webauthn/README.md

 ## Vision

 Installing a chrome extension, or a mobile app to use a wallet is a big blocker for user onboarding.
-Instead, we should use modern standards like WebAuthn, Account Abstraction and create a SDK, which can be integrated into any website in a few lines of code.
+Instead, we should use modern standards like WebAuthn and Account Abstraction to onboard users by using their FaceID/Fingerprint, without installing any additional app or extension.
+Software engineers should have a SDK, which can be integrated into any website in a few lines of code and use this new way of user onboarding/authentication.

 This project is created for **Public Goods**.
 If you like the idea and plan to use it, feel free to contribute as well.